 High octane Herbal fuel™ is manufactured in quantity wherever plants grow all over the world.
 It will be available forever and provide work in developing countries.
-The world’s greatest manufacturer is the U.S. where over 200 plants produce more than fifteen billion US gallons annually.
-Deforestation by farming for soya bean and olive oil it is not connected with the production of bioethanol.
-There is sufficient bio-resource in the form of non-edible organic plant material and waste biomass to provide for bioethanol.
+The world’s greatest manufacturer is the U.S. where over 200 manufacturing plants produce more than fifteen billion US gallons annually.
+Deforestation by farming for soya bean and olive oil is not connected with the production of bioethanol.
+There is sufficient bio-resource in the form of non-edible organic plant material and waste biomass to provide Herbal fuel™.

 The fossil fuels you use are made from plants that grew on Earth at the time of the Dinosaurs.
 Over the millennia, they have become contaminated and now cause poisonous chemicals to be discharged into the atmosphere.

 The U.S. alone produces 9.4 million barrels of crude oil a day1.